How to Hide or Unhide Copilot Button on Windows 11

 Note: This method requires admin privileges.

-You can also control the button through the Local Group Policy Editor.
+You can control the button through the Local Group Policy Editor.
 Search for “Edit group policy” in your Start menu and open it.

 - On the left side, go to: Computer Configuration > Administrative Templates > Start Menu and Taskbar.